 Message From The Coach

-Since her arrival in University City, King has led the program to new heights.
-No season was more indicative of this then this past season when the Quakers won a program-record 33 games, including a 15-5 mark in Ivy League play.
-Penn also advanced to the Ivy League Championship Series for the second time in program history and had eight players (three first and second-team, along with two honorable mention) earn All-Ivy accolades, including the Ivy League Rookie of the Year.
+The 2012 Quakers won a program-record 33 games, including a 15-5 mark in Ivy League play.
+Penn also advanced to the Ivy League Championship Series for the second time in program history and had eight players (three first and second-team, along with two honorable mention) earn All-Ivy accolades including Alexis Borden named as the Ivy League Rookie of the Year.

 During the 2007 season, the Red and Blue won the first Ivy League South Division title in the first year of divisional play.
 As a team, they set program records for runs scored (231), doubles (68), home runs (46), RBI (216), and slugging percentage (.494).
 Penn also made a name for itself on a national level.
 The Quakers' defense led the nation in double plays per game (0.60) for almost the entire season.
 The team was also atop the Ivy League in multiple categories.
 The Quakers led the league in slugging percentage, on-base percentage (.378) and home runs, and were second in the Ancient Eight in batting average, runs, doubles, and RBI.

 In 2006, the team went 18-26, tying an all-time record for wins at Penn.
 The team led the Ivy League in batting average, slugging percentage, hits, doubles, triples, walks and RBI's.
 Christina Khosravi's batting average of .407 was good for fourth all-time, and Annie Kinsey's average of .393 was good for seventh all-time.

 Prior to Penn, King was the head coach at George Washington University where she was instrumental in developing softball into a varsity sport for its inaugural season in 2003.
 Prior to her stint at GW, King was the assistant softball coach at Lock Haven University where she helped lead the team to a school-record 37 wins and a berth in the NCAA Regionals in 2002.